BravoHotshot/bravo36/README.md

 The steps to enter DFU are the same as crkbd_rev1 -

-  Hold Q for left half and P for right half when connecting to the PC to go into DFU.
+&emsp;Hold Q for left half and P for right half when connecting to the PC to go into DFU.
 Keep the button held until the flash is complete.